dogweather/forkful/content/en/kotlin/strings/converting-a-string-to-lower-case.md

   \ string a lower-case character.
 Programmers do this for consistency when comparing,\u2026"
 lastmod: '2024-03-13T22:45:00.036993-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lower case means making every character in the string\
+summary: Converting a string to lower case means making every character in the string a lower-case character.
-  \ a lower-case character.
-Programmers do this for consistency when comparing,\u2026"
 title: Converting a string to lower case
 weight: 4
 ---